 The thought of hunting to impress my father began to thrash around in my head like an eagle trapped in a cage.
 It was a winter’s morning when things finally changed, we had been hunting and Reginald had shot three rabbits to my none.
 I was without interest as the plummeting temperature had me too distracted, but my brother gloated and gloated and rather than remonstrating with him my father picked him up and held him aloft like a trophy.
 In that very minute something in me snapped gentlemen and I vowed to become the best hunter a man could become.

 The very next time we went out the onset of spring was just beginning.
 I was determined, full of concentration and all the things I had learned while trying to watch and draw wildlife in my younger years came to together in some sort of epiphany.
 As we embarked on the hunt I watched and saw, walked and found, shot and hit.

 I swear I shot almost everything on an Englishman’s hunting menu that day.’

 ‘What on earth did your father say?’ asked Gerald.

-‘I remember him looking at me after comparing our quarries, he bursting out laughing telling me that he always knew there was something special in me and then he held me up high.
+‘I remember him looking at me after comparing our quarries and bursting out laughing telling me that he always knew there was something special in me.
+Then he held me up high.
 There was no shortage of gloating in me that day I can tell you.’

 Everyone in the Rolls Royce laughed including the guide and driver in the front of the vehicle.